 Beneath the .coms and .net addresses we’ve come to use daily is a “Dark Web” with pages that end with .onion instead and are designed to be difficult to find.
 This alternate internet is where cybercriminals can find all types of illicit items for sale at surprisingly low prices.

 When personal information is breached, either through a single computer or a corporation’s entire database, often where that stolen information shows up is on the Dark Web.

 Preventing data breaches and keeping our clients safe online is one of our key priorities at Unity IT.
-We offer flexible cybersecurity solutions through managed IT services, hourly IT services and IT consulting for Fresno businesses.
+We offer flexible cybersecurity solutions through managed IT services

 So, what exactly is the Dark Web and how do you know if your information is for sale there?